Barriers for Silt Control

 The standard silt/turbidity barrier design includes the use of an impermeable fabric.
 This means that regardless of size, a majority of the particles on your site should be able to be contained within this barrier.
 The barrier is designed to sit at a height of approximately one foot from your water floor, allowing some water to pass through while containing a majority of the silt.

-Choosing a Silt Barrier
+Silt Barrier Choices

 When choosing a barrier to control the silt and turbidity in your location, there are several different factors you are typically advised to consider in order to select the most appropriate barrier.
 Factors typically include the following: